Estacio7u7/rosNodes/README.md

 ```
 LOW: 0% / HIGH: 100%
 ```
+This information is processed and sent to the next layer of nodes with a frequenzy of 1Hz

 **Scripts E.py, F.py, G.py: The nodes E,F and G**
 This nodes separates the string sent by the previous nodes layer an makes a decition tree to choose wich level actually the value corresponds to.To make it simple, we made that value goes directly for the segment that the biggest percentage belongs to and sent the first letter of its name.